-Due to the paramount importance of energy conservation in wireless sensor networks, it is highly desirable to define the amount of energy we can spend in the energy map construction, thus leaving the remaining energy to be used by the other network activities.
+Due to the paramount importance of energy conservation in wireless sensor networks, it is highly desirable to define the amount of energy we can spend in the energy map construction, thus leaving the remaining energy to be used by other network activities.
 In this section, we show how the finite energy budget paradigm can be applied in the construction of the energy map of a wireless sensor network.

-In the energy map construction, the term finite energy budget means that each node can spend a certain amount of energy in the process of constructing the network energy map.
+In the energy map construction, the term finite energy budget means that each node can spend a certain amount of energy in the process of constructing the energy map of the entire network.
 This amount of energy can be represented by the number of bytes each node can send with energy information to the monitoring node.
 Knowing the size of this information, we can transform the number of bytes into the number of packets each node can send with energy information.
 In this work, the number of packets is used as the metric for energy budget, and we deal with it as the maximum number of times each node can send its energy information to the monitoring node.
-Our goal is to construct the best energy map under the constrain that each node can send no more than a certain number of packets with energy information.
+Our goal is to construct the best energy map under the constraint that each node can send no more than a certain number of packets with energy information.

-Ideally, a solution that approaches the performance limits in the construction of the energy map should keep the error almost constant during all time, and the budget should finish exactly at the end of the network lifetime.
+Ideally, a solution that approaches the performance limits in the construction of the energy map should keep its error almost constant during all time, and the budget should finish exactly at the end of the network lifetime.
 To achieve this goal, we have to decide when is the best time for each node to send its energy information packet under a finite energy budget.
 In this section, we propose a way of making this decision.

 The moment to send the energy information packet is decided locally by each node without exchanging information with its neighbors.
-Then, periodically, each node should decide if it will send another energy information packet or not.
+Thus, in each second of simulation, each node should decide if it will send another energy information packet or not.
 We propose that this decision should be taken according to a certain probability p.
-In that case, the value of p determines the frequency in which the nodes will send their energy information and, thus, the amount of energy spent in the process of constructing the energy map.
-The value of p depends on the following parameters: the number of packets a node still can spend, the error between the predicted and the correct energy value, and its estimated lifetime.
-This last supposition is reasonable because given the restriction of the available energy in the sensor network, we can expect to design a wireless sensor network to work for a period of time that can be estimated during its design phase.
+In that case, the value of p determines the frequency in which nodes will send their energy information and, thus, the amount of energy spent in the process of constructing the energy map.
+The value of pdepends on the following parameters: the number of packets a node still can spend, the error between the predicted and the correct energy value, and its estimated lifetime.
+This last supposition is reasonable because given the restriction of the available energy in the sensor network, we can expect to design a wireless sensor network to work for a period of time that can be defined during its design phase.

-In order to find the best way to determine the value of the probability p for each node, we start defining the sending of an energy information as a binomial distribution in which the event is the sending of an energy packet, and each time-step is an experiment.
-Thus, in each time-step, we have a probability p that the event occurs (the node sends the energy packet) and a probability (1-p) that the event does not occur (the node does not send the energy packet).
-Then, we have to find the correct value of p that maximizes the probability that each node sends the number of packets determined by its budget.
-We call $T{total}$ the estimated lifetime, and $T{now}$ the current time.
-In addition, $P{total}$ is the number of energy information packets each node can send, and $P{used}$ the number of packets the node has already used.
-Thus, a node still can send ( $R{total} - P{used}$ ) packets in the remaining ( $T{total} - T{now}$ ) seconds.
-To find the probability of sending a packet in each timestep, we have to maximize the probability of happening ( $P{total} - P{used}$ ) events in ( $T{total} - T{now}$ ) experiments.
-If p is the probability of the occurrence of an event, we have that:
+In order to find the best way to determine the value of the probability p for each node, we start defining the sending of an energy information as a binomial distribution in which the event is the sending of an energy packet and each second of simulation is an experiment.
+We call T{total} the estimated lifetime, and T{now} the current time.
+In addition, P{total} is the number of energy information packets each node can send, and P{used} the number of packets the node has already used.
+Thus, a node still can send $(P{total} - P{used})$ packets in the remaining $(T{total} - T{now})$ seconds.
+The value of p that maximizes the probability of a node sends $(P{total} - P{used})$ packets in $(T{total} - T{now})$ seconds is: